- No products in the cart.

 In short, yes.
 A high camera speed is important for any application that involves subjects moving quickly or in a very subtle, nuanced way.
 For example sports movements, golf swing analysis or measuring muscle deformity.

 Software is another key component of your system – not only because this will be your main point of interaction with the cameras and all other components, but because it is the main processing tool for all of your 2D and 3D data.
 Capturing a day’s worth of data only to discover that it requires three weeks of clean up, or there are too many gaps in the trajectories to make the data valid, means time and money wasted.

 The precision and repeatability of your data is dependent on your system calibration.
 The LEDs on Vicon’s Active Wand are machined placed and precision engineered to give you a more precise overall calibration.

-When adding reference video to your system, the standard calibration method uses just one static frame, which means your video overlay will become distorted as you move away from the calibrated frame.
 The Active Wand calibrates both optical and video cameras while accounting for sensor edge distortion at the same time, to ensure synchronized overlay across your entire volume.

 Your sync box provides a single communication point between your cameras and PC.
 If you’re not integrating third-party equipment like reference video or force plates into your system, this could be as simple as a POE switch.

 The real difference with the various sync boxes offered by manufacturers comes when you need to integrate fully synchronized third-party devices or require timecode.
 Vicon’s Lock+ sync box offer many features such as Timecode, Genlock, VESA and synchronized triggering of your third-party devices.